with Marcia Epstein, LMSW

 One of the keys is finding the right helper(s) to guide one along the path to safety from suicide and/or self harm.
 The right helper(s) is/are caring, respectful, patient, and knowledgeable.
 She/he/they is/are well-grounded in recent research and best practices for reducing suicide risk.
-That includes working collaboratively with the person at risk and those closest to her/him.
+That includes working collaboratively with the person at risk and those closest to her/him/them.

-Individual Counseling with ME?
+Individual Work with ME?

 Because of my extensive professional experience, my on-going training specifically in reducing suicide risk, my personal experience, and “the kind of person” I am, I may be the right person to help you or the person you feel so concerned about.
 And if I’m not the right person, I will try to help you find that right person.

 My way of working with people to help them reduce suicide risk is about helping them get to #LifeWorthLiving.
 That’s what really prevents suicide.
 So I ask my people to agree to stick around and work with me long enough to learn some new skills to replace old ones.
 Some of those skills are based in a model called “Safety Planning.”
 People who work with me get to talk and be heard and believed through the lenses like “No shame, no blame.” and “It’s never too late to learn and change.”